Why Do My AirPods Keep Pausing

 Automatic Ear Detection is one of the most common answers to your Why do my AirPods keep pausing questions.
-The AirPods, through its proximity sensors, allow you to automatically play or pause music just by merely placing them in your ears or taking them off.
-However, it gets confused too.
+The AirPods, through their proximity sensors, allow you to automatically play or pause music just by merely placing them in your ears or taking them off.
+However, it gets confusing too.
 If you move around too much, like you’re in the gym, for instance, your AirPods may start moving in your ears making the sensors misjudge whether they’re in the ear or not.
 Therefore, it’s best if you turn your Automatic Ear Detection off.

 To turn Automatic Ear Detection off, go to Settings.
 Tap on Bluetooth.
 Choose the i beside AirPods and toggle Automatic Ear Detection off.

 Bluetooth connection is also a common reason why your AirPods keep pausing.
 We've identified the reasons why your AirPods pause while you’re wearing them and we’ve provided quick fixes for these issues.

 Forgot your phone on the countertop again while clearing up the lawn?
 One reason to answer your question is that your Bluetooth connection may be out of range.
 The optimal connection of the AirPods to all devices is about 10-18 meters but could go up to 40-50 meters for devices that carry Bluetooth 5.0 version.
 Read more about how far AirPods reach here.